 - hearing loss in the affected ear

-Urgent advice: See your GP as soon as possible if
+Non-urgent advice: Contact your GP as soon as possible if

 you or your child have:

-- an ear infection that doesn't clear up with treatment or is followed by new symptoms
+- an ear infection that does not clear up with treatment or you get new symptoms

-- been diagnosed with mastoiditis and treatment hasn't cleared it up
+- been diagnosed with mastoiditis and treatment has not cleared it up

 Causes of mastoiditis

-The mastoid bone looks a little like honeycomb.
-The bone contains air spaces called mastoid cells.
+The mastoid bone looks like honeycomb.
+It contains air spaces called mastoid cells.

 You can get mastoiditis if the mastoid cells become infected or inflamed.
-This often happens if you have had a bad middle ear infection (otitis media).
+This often happens if you have had a bad middle ear infection.

-Cholesteatoma can also cause mastoiditis.
-This is an abnormal collection of skin cells inside the ear.
-It can stop the ear draining.
-This can lead to infection.
+A cholesteatoma can also cause mastoiditis.
+A cholesteatoma is an abnormal collection of skin cells inside the ear.
+It can stop the ear draining and can lead to infection.

-If your GP thinks you have mastoiditis due to a middle ear infection, they'll refer you urgently to an Emergency Department (ED) or an Eye, Nose and Throat (ENT) specialist for more tests.
+If your GP thinks you have mastoiditis, they'll refer you to an emergency department (ED) or an eye, nose and throat (ENT) specialist for more tests.

-This usually includes a blood test and an ear culture test.
-An ear culture test is where discharge from the ear is tested for a bacterial infection.
+Tests usually include a blood test and an ear culture test.
+An ear culture test is where fluid from the ear is checked for a bacterial infection.

 Some children may need to have a CT scan.
 A CT scan uses x-rays and a computer to create detailed images of the inside of the skull.

 Mastoiditis is a serious infection.
-It's important to get a diagnosis early and treat it with antibiotics.
+It needs to be diagnosed early and treated with antibiotics.

-You may need to go to hospital so you can get antibiotics directly into one of your veins, through a drip.
+You may need to go to hospital so you can get antibiotics directly into a vein, through a drip.

 In some cases, you may need surgery to either:

-- remove part of the mastoid bone (mastoidectomy)
+- remove part of the mastoid bone - this is called a mastoidectomy

-If you're admitted to hospital for treatment you'll need to stay in for a few days.
-You'll have to stay there until the ENT specialists can be sure the infection is under control.
+If you're admitted to hospital you'll need to stay in for a few days to get the infection under control.

-If you've had surgery for mastoiditis, you'll probably need to take a week or two off work.
+If you've had surgery for mastoiditis, you may need to take 1 to 2 weeks off work or school to recover.

 Take care not to get the affected ear wet.
-You should be able to wash your hair after about a week, providing you do not get water inside your ear.
+You should be able to wash your hair after about a week - do not get water in your ear.

-You should be able to go swimming around 4 to 6 weeks after the operation.
-But it depends on how well your ear has healed.
+You should be able to go swimming about 4 to 6 weeks after the operation.
+But this depends on how well your ear has healed.

 Complications of mastoiditis

 Most people with mastoiditis do not get serious complications.
-But treatment is not always easy.
-The infection may come back.
+But sometimes the infection will come back.

 - a blood clot